yaise/katas2024-samb/ADRs/ADR-External-LLM.md

 and reducing internal infrastructure needs.

-- All Outbound calls to external LLM will be routed via External LLM Gateway so that we are not locked into a specific vendor and have ability to integrate/switch with one or more external LLM provider without effecting any of the consumers of the models.
+- All Outbound calls to external LLM will be routed via External LLM Gateway so that we are not locked into a specific vendor and have ability to integrate/switch between one or more external LLM provider without effecting any of the consumers of the models.

 ### **Rationale**
 - **Access to Advanced Models**: External providers offer sophisticated LLMs optimized for tasks such as language understanding and matching.